dohuyduc2002/MLOps-platform-with-Kubeflow/README.md

 │   ├── manifests                       *  Kubeflow manifests v1.10
 │   ├── notebook                        *  Custom Kubeflow Notebook
 │   ├── patch_vs.sh                     *  Script to patch the Kubeflow virtualservice and gateway
-│   ├── README.md
 │   └── svc_mesh                        *  Istio service mesh to export Kubeflow services
 ├── LICENSE
 ├── media                               *  Media files for the project
 ├── README.md
-├── src                                 *  Source code for the project │   ├── client                          *  Client code for the project │   ├── kfp_outside                     *  Code for running Kubeflow pipelines outside of the Kubeflow cluster │   └── ui                              *  UI code for the project ├── terraform                           *  Terraform files for deploying the project │   ├── gce                             *  Deploying Jenkins in GCE │   └── gke                             *  Deploying the project in GKE
+├── src                                 *  Source code for the project │   ├── client                          *  Client code for the project │   └── ui                              *  UI code for the project
+├── terraform                           *  Terraform files for deploying the project │   ├── azure_vm                        *  Deploying Jenkins in Azure VM
+│   └── gke                             *  Deploying the project in GKE
 ├── tests                               *  Testing files for the project ├── Jenkinsfile                         *  Jenkins pipeline file for CI/CD